Homemade Electrolyte Drink: A Precise g/L Recipe with Canadian Ingredients

 Multiply the recipe by 20, blend the powders thoroughly in a sealed container, and weigh out ~24 g (Light) or ~56 g (Intense) per litre when needed.
 Store the blend airtight — citric acid and citrates are hygroscopic and will clump in humid conditions.

-• Too much magnesium.
-Magnesium citrate is an osmotic laxative at high doses.
+- Too much magnesium.
+Magnesium citrate carries a distinct bitterness and is the first ingredient to unbalance the taste profile.
 Stay near the table values; more is not better.

-• Skipping carbohydrate entirely.
-Zero-sugar versions are fine for taste, but a small amount of glucose measurably improves fluid absorption.
-If you want low-calorie sweetness, a tiny amount of sucralose handles taste while you keep 5–10 g/L of dextrose for absorption.
+- Skipping carbohydrate entirely.
+Zero-sugar versions are fine on taste, but carbohydrate is part of the classic oral rehydration composition.
+If you want low-calorie sweetness, a tiny amount of sucralose handles the taste while you keep 5–10 g/L of dextrose in the formula.

 Single-serve electrolyte pouches commonly retail between $1 and $2.50 per portion in Canada.
 Mixed from bulk ingredients, a litre of the Light profile uses under 25 g of powder total — a few cents of citrates and citric acid plus the sugar.
 Even accounting for the scale and your time, the per-portion cost drops by an order of magnitude, and you control exactly what's in the bottle: no dyes, no flavour system you didn't choose, no "proprietary blend."

-If you're a gym, a sports team, a juice bar or a beverage startup, this same formulation logic scales linearly: g/L becomes kg per 1,000 L. All the ingredients above are available by the kilogram, in 1 kg to 25 kg formats, with B2B pricing and fast delivery across Canada.
+If you're a gym, a sports team, a juice bar or a beverage startup, this same formulation logic scales linearly: g/L becomes kg per 1,000 L. All the ingredients above are available by the kilogram, in 1 kg to 25 kg formats, with B2B pricing, shipped across Canada.
 Note that commercially sold electrolyte beverages in Canada may fall under Health Canada's supplemented foods framework depending on composition and claims — factor labelling requirements into your product plan before launch.

 Ready to mix?
 Start with the core trio: sodium citrate, potassium citrate and magnesium citrate.